 Alister MacKenzie's Recognition & Establishment

 In 1914, Country Life magazine hosted a golf course design contest.
 Contestants were offered a £22 prize to design the ideal two-shot hole.
-Seventy entries were made, and MacKenzie's entry was judged by Darwin, Hutchinson and MacDonald to be the best.
+Seventy entries were made, and Alister MacKenzie's entry was judged by Bernard Darwin, Hutchinson, and CB MacDonald to be the best.
 Although already working as an architect, winning the competition established his credentials and garnered him international recognition.

 Momentum Gained and Lost